TaylorResearchLab/Petagraph/README.md

 | ------------- | ------------- | ------------- |

 ## Installing Petagraph
-There are 2 ways to build the Petagraph knowledge graph.
+There are 2 ways to build the Petagraph knowledge graph, build using the dump file or building from source.
-This installation process was tested on an Apple MacBook Pro 2023 16GB Memory running Ventura macOS 13.6.
-Software Versions used for testing: `Neo4j Desktop 1.5.7`, `Neo4j 5.14`, `Python3.x`, `git 2.39.3`.

 ### Option 1: Build from Neo4j dump file (easy)